 Saree #4 – for lunch and rest of the day

-The women also danced Garba, since the baby can hear now the chatter & claps.
-And since the mommy-to-be isn’t embarrassed enough yet 😜
+The women also danced Garba, since the baby can hear now the chatter & claps, if mommy-to-be isn’t embarrassed enough 😜!

+Hope you enjoyed this post on South Indian Traditional Baby Shower.
 How does your family celebrate pregnancies?
-What are the similarities and differences from the ones mentioned above?
+What are the similarities and differences from the ones mentioned above in the Traditional Indian Baby shower?
 Share with me in your comments below!